mikkelrev22/bowling/README.md

 - deploy to the cloud
 ___
 ## Thanks in no particular order to:
-- Patrick Bennett
+- Patrick Bennett: styling with CSS grid
-- Matthew Yee
+- Matthew Yee: tips on methods to use
-- Alex Cravalho
+- Alex Cravalho: tips on what to put in state
-- Victor Diez-Fugitt
+- Victor Diez-Fugitt: general
-- Daniel Rowe
+- Daniel Rowe: tips on what to put in state
-- Jakub Svec
+- Jakub Svec: need for deep copies
-- Cade Cameron
+- Cade Cameron: styling the button
-- Andy Chung
+- Andy Chung: 초코파이처럼 情 넘치고 있어서
 - Any one else gave me advice on this project